DETAILED ACTION

 forming a top pad (see annotated Fig. 1) on a top substrate layer (dielectric layer 102) over the second substrate layer, the top pad electrically coupled to the via (via 154 may be filled with conductive material 161, such as copper…conductive material 161 may be the same conductive materials utilized to form the loading pads 153a-e, see the signal via 154, Fig. 1); and

-Note: Noujeim teaches in para.
-[0003], “printed circuit board (PCB) may provide mechanical support for multiple IC dies or chip assemblies mounted onto the PCB” and para.
-[0030], “the sizes and dimensions of the loading pad 165a and the signal via 154 may be varied based on the sizes and dimensions of the electronic components mounted and soldered on the PCB for different electrical performance requirements” in which it is obvious that “attaching an electronic component to the top pad” unless otherwise defined.
+attaching an electronic component to the top pad (printed circuit board (PCB) may provide mechanical support for multiple IC dies or chip assemblies mounted onto the PCB, the sizes and dimensions of the loading pad 165a and the signal via 154 may be varied based on the sizes and dimensions of the electronic components mounted and soldered on the PCB for different electrical performance requirements, para.
+[0003, 0030]).

-Regarding claim 10, Noujeim teaches the recited limitations with respect to claim 6.
+Regarding claim 10, Noujeim in view of Ko teaches the recited limitations with respect to claim 6.
 Noujeim further teaches, the method as claimed in claim 6, wherein forming the intermediate substrate layer includes forming the intermediate substrate layer with a third pad structure (see annotated Fig. 1) having a third pad (loading pad 153b) and a third anti-pad opening (anti-pad 155b), and the via (via 154) electrically coupled to the third pad (the signal via 154 may be formed through the loading pads 153a-e, para.
 [0029]).

 Claim(s) 2, 4-5 and 9 are rejected under 35 U.S.C.
-103 as being unpatentable over Noujeim as applied to claims 1 and 6 above, and further in view of Lin (US 20210022240).
+103 as being unpatentable over Noujeim in view of Ko as applied to claims 1 and 6 above, and further in view of Lin (US 20210022240).

 Regarding claim 2, Noujeim further teaches, the method as claimed in claim 1, wherein forming the first pad structure includes forming the first pad (loading pad 153b) having a circular pad shape (loading pads 153a-e may be configured to circumscribe around via 154…the loading pads 153a-e may be integrated with the structure of via 154, para.
 [0021, 0024]) with the first pad offset from a closest side of the first anti-pad opening by a pad gap offset distance (see annotated Fig. 1 above).

-Noujeim does not teach, the first anti-pad opening having a rectangular shape.
+Modified Noujeim does not teach, the first anti-pad opening having a rectangular shape.
 However, Lin teaches a printed circuit board including forming a first pad structure on a first substrate layer in Fig. 5, the first pad structure having a first pad 136 located within a first anti-pad opening 130 of a first conductive portion of the first substrate layer 160, and forming a via 128 in which,

 the method as claimed in claim 1, wherein forming the first pad structure includes forming the first pad (signal pad 136, Fig. 2) having a circular pad shape (see Fig. 2) and the first anti-pad opening (anti-pad 130, Figs. 2 and 3) having a rectangular shape (anti-pad 130 may have a rectangular cross-section, para.
 [0022]) with the first pad offset from a closest side of the first anti-pad opening by a pad gap offset distance (see Fig. 3).
 Therefore, in view of the teachings of Lin, it would have been prima facie obvious to one of ordinary skill in the art before the effective filing date of the claimed invention, to modify the method of manufacturing the printed circuit board of Noujeim and replace the circular ani-pad 155b of Noujeim in Fig. 1 with a rectangular anti-pad 130 as taught by Lin in Figs. 2 and 3 so that it enables to optimize the width of the signal lines and to control the impedance of the circuit lines as Lin disclosed in para.
 [0002].

 Regarding claim 4, Noujeim further teaches, the method as claimed in claim 1, wherein forming the first pad structure includes forming the second pad structure (second pad 153 and the second anti-pad 155a, see annotated Fig. 1).
-Noujeim does not teach, the second pad structure having the second anti-pad shape different from the first anti-pad shape.
+Modified Noujeim does not teach, the second pad structure having the second anti-pad shape different from the first anti-pad shape.
 However, Lin further teaches, second pad structure having the second anti-pad shape different from the first anti-pad shape (anti-pad 130 may have a rectangular cross-section, para.
 [0022]).
 Therefore, in view of the teachings of Lin, it would have been prima facie obvious to one of ordinary skill in the art before the effective filing date of the claimed invention, to modify the method of manufacturing the printed circuit board of Noujeim and replace the circular ani-pad 155a of Noujeim in Fig. 1 with a rectangular anti-pad 130 as taught by Lin in Figs. 2 and 3 so that it enables to optimize the width of the signal lines and to control the impedance of the circuit lines.

-Regarding claim 5, Noujeim teaches the recited limitations with respect to claim 1.
-However, Noujeim does not teach, a second via within the first anti-pad opening.
+Regarding claim 5, Noujeim in view of Ko teaches the recited limitations with respect to claim 1.
+Modified Noujeim does not teach, a second via within the first anti-pad opening.
 However, Lin further teaches, the method as claimed in claim 1, further comprising forming a second via within the first anti-pad opening (multiple signal vias 124 may be provided within a corresponding anti-pad 130, para.
 [0016]).
 Therefore, in view of the teachings of Lin, it would have been prima facie obvious to one of ordinary skill in the art before the effective filing date of the claimed invention, to modify the method of manufacturing the printed circuit board of Noujeim and to include a second via within the anti-pad opening as taught by Lin in Figs. 2 and 3 so that it enables forming multiple signal lines within an anti-pad opening.

-Noujeim does not teach, a third anti-pad shape different from the first anti-pad opening.
+Modified Noujeim does not teach, a third anti-pad shape different from the first anti-pad opening.
 However, Lin further teaches, a third anti-pad shape different from the first anti-pad opening (anti-pad 130 may have a rectangular cross-section, para.
 [0022]) with the first pad offset from a closest side of the first anti-pad opening by a pad gap offset distance (see Fig. 3).
 Therefore, in view of the teachings of Lin, it would have been prima facie obvious to one of ordinary skill in the art before the effective filing date of the claimed invention, to modify the method of manufacturing the printed circuit board of Noujeim and replace the circular ani-pad 155b of Noujeim in Fig. 1 with a rectangular anti-pad 130 as taught by Lin in Figs. 2 and 3 so that it enables to optimize the width of the signal lines and to control the impedance of the circuit lines.

 Conclusion